-Words and photography: Keith Adams
+Words and Photography: Keith Adams

-It’s been eight years since you’ve been able to buy a new MG-badged supermini in the UK, and just like the ZR before it, the MG3 might not be a pace-setting design, but it has the potential to establish itself as a serious player in the sub-£10,000 market.
+It’s been eight years since you’ve been able to buy a new MG-badged supermini in the UK and, just like the ZR before it, the MG3 might not be a pace-setting design, but it has the potential to establish itself as a serious player in the sub-£10,000 market.
 Of course, whether the MG3 lives or dies is down to many factors, not least its maker’s ability to market and advertise the thing.

-But be under no illusion – the new MG3 is a very different proposition to the once-popular ZR, very much majoring on value-for-money and instant showroom appeal.
-But the 3 has plenty of power and equipment for the money, thanks to its headline-grabbing list price, and that low insurance rating, there’s every possibility that it could capture a useful slice of the market.
+However, be under no illusion – the new MG3 is a very different proposition to the once-popular ZR, very much majoring on value-for-money and instant showroom appeal.
+The 3 has plenty of power and equipment for the money, thanks to its headline-grabbing list price, and that low insurance rating, there’s every possibility that it could capture a useful slice of the market.
 After all, neither the Citroen Saxo VTR and MG ZR 105 were cutting-edge in their day, but they were affordable, fun and the dealers were keen to help them out of the door.

 As AROnline readers, you’re already all-too aware that MG Motor UK’s post-2008 relaunch has been a painfully slow and frustrating slow-burner.
 The TF sold in dribs and drabs between 2008 and 2011, while the MG6 so far continues in the same vein, despite current tempting prices.
 In both cases, it’s not because they were bad cars, per se, but more often than not, beyond the enthusiast crowd, no one actually knew that they existed.
 So, with the arrival of the ‘3, MG is hoping to turn the corner, looking for genuine growth, as well as an increase in visibility.

-The MG3′s been on sale in China since 2011, but it was a completely new car from the ground-up when launched.
-Project ZP11 used no existing MG Rover architecture, and its main inspirations, according to a well-placed source, were the Skoda Fabia and Fiat Grande Punto – and you can see that in the car’s style, stance and packaging.
+The MG3’s been on sale in China since 2011, but it was a completely new car from the ground-up when launched.
+Project ZP11 used no existing MG Rover architecture and its main inspirations, according to a well-placed source, were the Skoda Fabia and Fiat Grande Punto – and you can see that in the car’s style, stance and packaging.

 Beyond that, the MG3 has an exceptionally low insurance grouping (it’s classified as 4E, placing it alongside far less powerful rivals), and has a useful amount of kit, such as Bluetooth, USB connectivity and DAB radio, even in the entry-level model.
 It’s a recipe that MG hopes will see younger customers make a return to their local MG dealer.